mirainc/mira-kit/README.md

 To set this up you will need to:

 1. `npm install mira-kit`
-1. Create a `sim` folder in your project directory.
+1. Create a `sim` folder in your project root directory.
-1. Create an `index.html` file to load the simulator.
+1. Create an `index.html` file in the `sim` directory.
+This is used to load the simulator.
 Example below:
 ``` html
 <!DOCTYPE html>
 <html lang="en">